-If you have some experience in SUP or other board sports and want to go fast, you may want to look in the sport/performance board.
+If you have some experience in SUP or other board sports and want to go fast, you may want to look in the sport/performance board board category.

 If avoiding falling and increasing your confidence as you learn is a priority, you’ll want to shop for an ultra-stable inflatable SUP board.

 If you are purchasing for a specific type of paddleboarding, there are specific boards tailored to specific uses.
-You can choose from boards designed for paddle surfing, boards ideal for SUP Yoga, boards for whitewater SUP, SUP touring boards, or even a racing SUP.
+You can choose from boards designed for SUP surfing, boards ideal for SUP Yoga, whitewater SUP boards, boards for SUP touring, or even a racing SUP.
 You may be looking for a SUP board for your kids, or a SUP board for specialized use, such as fishing, windsurfing, or group paddling.
 Knowing the category of board you are looking for is the first step to narrowing down your choices.